jaekyeom/alfred-typora-workflow/README.md

 ## Configurations

 - `LIST_ONLY_OPEN_DOCS`: If set to 0 (default), it queries open documents and markdown files from the parent Git repositories or directories.
 If set to 1, it only queries open documents.
+- `NUM_RECENT_DIRS`: The number of recent directories to keep and list files from.
+Set this to 0 to disable it.
+5 by default.

 ## Credits